Nablus is located between Mount Ebal and Mount Gerizim, both of whose heights are about 900 m. Its population is about 153,000 (source).

 13th century to 18th century

-Getting caught with a big earthquake and the attacks by the Mongol Empire or the invasion by the Bedouin, Palestine came under the control of The Mamluk Sultanate, then The Ottoman Empire.
+Getting caught by a big earthquake and the attacks by the Mongol Empire or the invasion by the Bedouin, Palestine came under the control of The Mamluk Sultanate, then The Ottoman Empire.

 Because its olive oil soap was a favorite of England Queen, Nablus became well known throughout the Arab world and Europe, also as a commercial center.